kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Set the `enc` header parameter in JWEs

-Similar to the "alg" header in JWSs, the "enc" (encryption) header parameter in a JSON Web Encryption (JWE) specifies the cryptographic algorithm used to encrypt the JWT.
-It's important to ensure that the JWT is encrypted with the intended algorithm.
-This also should be verified by the server that the algorithm is on an allowlist of approved algorithms and rejecting any JWTs with an unrecognized algorithm.
+Similarly to the `alg` header in JWSs, the `enc` (encryption) header parameter in a JSON Web Encryption (JWE) specifies the cryptographic algorithm used to encrypt a JWT.
+It's important to ensure that a JWT is encrypted with the intended algorithm.
+The server should also verify that the algorithm is on the allowlist of approved algorithms and reject any JWTs with an unrecognized algorithm.

 ### Avoid using "none" algorithm in JWT